How to Fix CLS Issue (Cumulative Layout Shift) — Complete 2026 Guide

 If you see a CLS issue more than 0.1 desktop or CLS issue more than 0.1 mobile, optimization should start immediately.

-• A CLS issue more than 0.25 desktop or mobile requires urgent fixes.
+• CLS issue more than 0.25 desktop or mobile requires urgent fixes.

 Cumulative layout shift score chart showing good (0–0.1), needs improvement (0.1–0.25), and poor (above 0.25) CLS ranges